 Pure cacao contains more antioxidants than blueberries and acai.
 It’s also rich in minerals!
 It contains iron, potassium, calcium, zinc, copper, and manganese.
 Cacao also contains flavonoids that are believed to have cancer-fighting properties.
 If you’re eating processed chocolate, you aren’t reaping the same health benefits.
 Cacao contains nearly four times the antioxidant content of regular processed dark chocolate.
 On top of that, processed chocolate also contains dairy, which blocks the absorption of antioxidants.

 Raw cacao includes many amazing health benefits.
 It may do one or all of these for you:

 - Improve memory loss

 - Reduce your risk of cardiovascular disease and stroke

 All dark chocolate is not created equal!
 In order to reap the health benefits, you have to ensure that you’re eating real chocolate.
 To make your own at home, you only need three ingredients!

 - 1/2 cup of raw, organic cacao powder

 - 4-6 tablespoons of raw honey

 - Mix all of the ingredients together in a medium size bowl.
 Use more honey for sweeter chocolate.
-You can also swap out coconut oil for cacao butter for creamier chocolate.
+You can also swap out coconut oil for cocoa butter (raw and organic is best) for creamier chocolate.